CapenBurbank/MotleyFool_interview_TodoMVC_Model/README.md

 <br>

 To begin prioritizing your tasks, simply click on the "page-exclamation-mark" icon on the right.
 A dropdown box with three priority options will appear.
 These buttons are red, yellow, and green circles, that are labeled with text identifying their values.
+In order to view the list of tasks in order of descending urgency, please click the link labled "Priority" located in the footer of the application.

 <br>